ikod/dlang-requests/README.md

 ```d
 ubyte[] data = content.data;
 ```
-###Request with Parameters ###
+### Request with Parameters ###

 Requests propose simple way to make request with parameters.
 For example you have to simulate a search query for person: **name** - person name, **age** - person age, and so on...
 You can pass all parameters to get using *queryParams()* helper:
 ```d
 auto content = getContent("http://httpbin.org/get", queryParams("name", "any name", "age", 42));
 ```
-If you check httpbin response, you will see that server recognized all parameters:
+If you check httpbin response, you will see how server recognized all parameters:
 ```d
     {
       "args": {